patrickleweryharris/password-creator/README.md

 password_creator is entirely hosted on the client machine, no internet connections is ever used after installation

-All words used in passwords are randomly sampled from a set of 99172 common english words, which can be found [password_creator/stuff.py](https://github.com/patrickleweryharris/password_creator/blob/master/password_creator/stuff.py)
+All words used in passwords are randomly sampled from a set of 99172 common english words, which can be found in [password_creator/stuff.py](https://github.com/patrickleweryharris/password_creator/blob/master/password_creator/stuff.py)

 If default settings are used, there are > 1.62 * 10^14 different possibilities for the output